 The Master of Arts in Ecclesial Ministry program is open to candidates for the permanent diaconate and to lay students seeking to do diocesan or parish level ministry in the Church.
 This is a three-year program.
 The curriculum consists of three major areas of study: Systematic Theology, Sacred Scripture, and Pastoral Studies

-- For permanent diaconate candidates, a diocesan letter of sponsorship;
+- For permanent diaconate candidates, a diocesan letter of sponsorship

-- A personal interview with the Academic Dean if requested.
+- A personal interview with the Academic Dean, if requested

 Degree Requirements